lukfor/pgs-calc/README.md

 `pgs-calc` supports [PGSCatalog](https://www.pgscatalog.org) out of the box: open the website, find your score of interest and download the provided `txt.gz` files.

-As `pgs-calc` works with genomic positions and not with marker ids, the following requirements must be fulfilled:
+As `pgs-calc` works with chromosomal positions and not with marker ids, the following requirements must be fulfilled:

-1. The build of your genotypes and the score must be the same.
+1. The build of your genotypes and the build of the score must be the same.
 If the score is on a different build, you can use the `pgs-calc resolve` command to lift over to the build of the genotypes.
 2. The score file needs `chr_name` and `chr_position` columns.
-If there is only `rsID` present, you need to set the parameter `--dbsnp` and the correct index to convert rsIDs on the fly to the correct position.
-Depending on the build of your genotypes (hg19 or hg38) you can download the dbsnp index from [here](https://imputationserver.sph.umich.edu/resources/dbsnp-index/).
+If there is only `rsID` present, you need to set the parameter `--dbsnp` and the correct index to convert rsIDs on the fly to the correct chromosomal positions.
+Depending on the build of your genotypes (hg19 or hg38) you can download the dbsnp-index from [here](https://imputationserver.sph.umich.edu/resources/dbsnp-index/).
 3. The column `other_allele` is mandatory to handle multi-allelic variants in an unified way.

 If you want to create your own weight files, you need a tab-delimited text file with the following columns: